 Moreover, this analysis possesses a remarkable generality.
 For we have found it possible to conceive the universe of proportionate being in terms of central and conjugate potencies, forms, and acts.
 But conjugate forms are defined implicitly by their explanatory and empirically verified relations to one another.
-Still, such relations are general laws; they hold in any number of instances; they admit application to the concrete only through the addition of further determinations, and such further determinations pertain to a non-systematic manifold.
-There is, then, a primary relativity that is contained in the general law; it is inseparable from its base in the conjugate form which implicitly it defines; and to reach the concrete relation that holds at a given place and time, it is not enough to think about the general law; one has to add further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.
+Still, such relations are general laws; they hold in any number of instances; they admit application to the concrete only through the addition of further determinations, and such further determinations formacors pertain to a nonsystematic manifold.
+There is, then, a primary relativity that and is contained in the general law; it is inseparable from its base in the conjugate form which implicitly it defines; that holds and to reach the concrete relation/at a given place and time, it is not enough to think about the general law; one has to add further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.

-What holds for the relations of scientific explanation, also holds for the relations of metaphysical explanation.
-As conjugate forms are defined by their relations to one another, so central forms are unities differentiated by their conjugate forms; and central and conjugate potency and act stand to central and conjugate forms. as experience and judgment stand to understanding.
+what holds for the relations of scientific explanation, also holds for the relations of metachysical explanation.
+As conjugate forms are defined by their relations to one another, so central forms are unities differentiated by their conjugate forms; and central and conjugate potency and act stand to central and conjugate forms, as experience and judgment stand to understanding.
 The whole structure is relational: one cannot conceive the terms without the relations nor the relations without the terms.
-Both terms and relations constitute a basic frame- # work to be filled out, first, by the advance of the sciences and, secondly, by full information on concrete situations.
-Moreover, as we have argued metaphysics to be immune from revolutionary change, that frame+work in its fundamental lines lets us know now the types of relations that would survive in a definitive explanatory account of this universe.
-Accordingly, our first problem seems solved.
+Not to specify the centrel and conjugate.